-Two other things are worth mentioning here.
-First, sometimes the interviewer(s) will be mean or obnoxious.
-This might be due to anything from the interviewer's unfortunate personality to testing how you react in stressful situations.
-Whatever the cause, REMAIN CALM.
+Stress interviews are meant to be just that - stressful.
 The "stress interview" is a tactic used by employers who expect their employees to be faced with a lot of pressure, such as in the courtroom.
+The interview wants to see how you perform under pressure.
 They want to make sure that you can remain level-headed under fire.
+You can expect to be asked repeated difficult or seemingly inappropriate questions, or the interviewer may behave more aggressively than you may be used to.
 You will often confront this kind of situation in district attorney or public defender interviews, and it is not uncommon to receive hypothetical questions.
+Don't be afraid to ask for clarification or request additional details.
 As long as you know this and do not take it personally, you can stay calm and concentrate on answering their questions.